yassinezorgui/Herotopia-demo-app/README.md

-# 🦸 Herotopia - Educational Chatbot & Digital Library
+# EduField TN - The Outlying Assistance Station (DEMO)

 A complete offline educational platform with AI-powered chatbot and digital library, built with Flask and VLLM.